6

 Heedlessness arises from unknown causes.
 Sometimes without a person knowing it, his heart is suddenly afflicted with rust and darkness.
 Istighfar means that one should not suffer from that rust and darkness.
 The Christians foolishly argue that istighfar shows that the supplicant has been sinful.
 The true meaning of istighfar is that no sin should be committed.
 If istighfar means forgiveness of sins committed, then what is the phrase for suppressing sins in future?
 All Prophets needed istighfar.
 The more a person supplicates by way of istighfar the more innocent he is.
 Its true meaning is that God might save him from sin (Malfoozat, Vol. IV, p.
 255).

-It is the grace of Allah that saves and not deeds
+that you cannot be saved by your deeds.
+It is grace that saves and not